 The teacher support material (TSM) for this article identifies the key science and nature of science (NoS) ideas featured in the article.
 The notes provide explicit NoS links to sections of text.
 The three learning activities are a mix of investigation and taking action for change, which supports the science capability ‘Engage with science’.

-Check your school library for the article from the 2017 level 2 Connected journal, ‘Taking action’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2017 level 2 Connected journal, ‘Taking action’, download it as a Google slide presentation or order it from the Ministry of Education.

 The TSM (Word and PDF files) and reusable content (text and images) can be downloaded from TKI.
 Look for the icons below the article abstract.